1ST PRIZE WINNER

 SURFACE Gallery, Nottingham - 2019 Contemporary Colour Art Prize.

-I originally made this piece in 2013 during my BA Fine Art, when I was exploring concepts of identity, colour and difference; I love the quirkiness of chameleons and their ability to blend in and/or stand out in their surroundings – both for survival from predators and to attract/warn others.
-I discovered that sitting watching TV and rolling the tissue paper into balls without having to “think” about the activity took me to a relaxed, calm, processing state, rather like that when I was on a long walk or run, where my body functioning on auto, whilst my mind & emotions were free to journey elsewhere.
+Began in 2013 and completed 2019.
+Exploring concepts of identity, colour and difference; I love the quirkiness of chameleons and their ability to blend in and/or stand out in their surroundings – both for survival from predators and to attract/warn others.
+I hand rolled approx. 20,000 balls from tissue paper, my body functioning on auto, whilst my mind and emotions were free to journey elsewhere.

 CHAMELEON: RED NOT DEAD

 ORIGINAL PAINTING: Acrylic, cardboard, 20,000 paper tissue balls, oil marker and spray paint on hardboard panel in white wood tray frame; w 185 x h 120 x d 9 cm